JasonGrant/design-system-applicable-questionnaire/README.md

 ## Is a Design System relevant to my organization?

-### Does your organization understand that a Design System is a complex product that needs planning, new features, bug fixes and user feedback mechanisms?
+### Does your organization understand that a Design System is a complex product?

+###### One that includes a typical product team responsible for planning, prioritization, new features, bug fixes and user feedback mechanisms?

 **Yes**,